Disability Unite Festival

 Photography Notice

 Attendance implies consent for media coverage.
-By attending, you also consent to being photographed or recorded for use by Disability Unite, Project Access for All, the NYC Commission on Human Rights, the Mayor’s Office for People with Disabilities, and NYC Disability Pride Parade.
+By attending, you also consent to being photographed or recorded for use by Disability Unite, Project Access for All, the NYC Commission on Human Rights, the NYC Mayor’s Office for People with Disabilities, and NYC Disability Pride Parade.

 📍Disability Unite Livestream Center